firefoxos-gamedev/book/gamescaffold.md

 <<[Minimal index.html](code/foxnoid/manifest.webapp)

 This is the minimum data needed to start our game development process.
-Be aware that before submitting to the [Firefox Marketplace](http://marketplace.firefox.com) we'll add some things to this file like icons.
+Be aware that before submitting an app to the [Firefox Marketplace](http://marketplace.firefox.com) we'll need to add some things to this file like icons.
 We'll talk more about icons and static resources in the chapter about assets.

 ## Summary